dynamsoft-docs/label-recognition-docs/introduction/index.md

 T0 is not only a label but also an inference area with appropriate inference parameters.
 DLR can find the text line L0 with the same vertical coordinate as T0, then calculate more accurate reference coordinates of the target label T1.

 ### Text recognition engine
-In order to obtain the most accurate and robust text recognition results, DLR has innovated a `text recognition engine`.
-It combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction.
+DLR comes with an innovative `text recognition engine` that helps it obtain text recogntion results quickly and accurately.
+This feature combines the advantages of CNN (Convolutional Neural Networks) models and traditional image feature extraction.

 The text recognition engine of DLR supports one primary model and multiple auxiliary models.
 In the iterative recognition process, DLR will automatically select the smallest CNN-model according to the character sets.
 For example, if the text of a label contains both numbers and letters, but only numbers in a certain position.
 If it is known by DLR and there is a number-only auxiliary model in the directories, DLR will automatically select the number-only model for best results.
 Additionally, DLR also supports data set training in order to generate customized recognition models.
 In some cases, there may still be some misreading of certain characters.
 Then the traditional image features of each character will be captured to further distinguish.

 ### Extensible Regular Expressions
-In order to improve the accuracy of text recognition, DLR supports `extensible regular expressions` to correct the misrecognized characters.
+In order to improve the text recognition accuracy, DLR supports `extensible regular expressions` to correct misrecognized characters.
 Using the matching results, DLR will perform segment analysis to find out the exact position that does not match the regular expression.
-Then DLR attempts to reduce the size of the candidate recognition character set as much as possible via the partial matching results.
+Afterwards, DLR attempts to reduce the size of the candidate recognition character set as much as possible via the partial matching results.
 Finally, DLR will perform multiple iterations to correct the misrecognized characters through a variety of methods such as auxiliary models or character features.

 ### Various processing modes
 In order to cope with various scenarios, DLR provides a variety of processing modes at each stage of the algorithm to maintain great scalability.
 For example, the `BinarizationModes` provides several image binarization methods; The `RegionPredetectionModes` provides different pre-detection methods for the reference region.
 These modes can be configured not only through API but also through a configuration template.
 Furthermore, the implementation of these modes can be customized according to customer scenarios to seamlessly integrated with customer's project.